 The astute cat

 My cat cannot be fooled with ‘Nothing, I’m just tired.’
 She will insist on lying on my lap, purring me into admission.
 I am not okay.
 I need that cuddle more than you will know.
-‘Maybe just go to bed a little earlier tonight,’ you offer.
+‘Maybe just go to bed a little earlier tonight,’ my husband offers.
 I nod and smile.

 week 42 - 29/06/2020